-What we like about it A family-owned-and-run wine bar in the heart of old Bordeaux.
+What we like about it A chic family-owned-and-run wine bar in the heart of old Bordeaux.
 Popular with locals, this is a fun spot where the menu comes clipped to old vinyl records.
 It can be tough to get a table here without a reservation, so do book ahead.

-Wine list The focus is on finding fine wines from all over France and beyond, and the 150 references include new world wines from as far afield as South Africa and Chile.
+Wine list The focus is on finding fine wines from all over France and beyond, and the 150 references include New World wines from as far afield as South Africa and Chile.

-What to order The red or white blind tasting formula for €5 per glass, and be completely surprised by the wine served in black glasses.
+What to order The red or white blind tasting served in black glasses or sign up for one of their 90 minutes tutored tastings.
 Try the cheese and charcuterie board, which is served with the family’s delicious homemade marmalade.

 - 19 rue Georges Bonnac

 - Cave: Thursday to Saturday 11:00 – 22:00

 - Wine bar : Tuesday to Friday 17:00 – 01:45